Why blogging is vital to selling more artwork

-I’ve looked at plenty of artist’s websites in my time as an arts and culture columnist and almost every single one of them has just three main pages: a brief bio, a gallery page and a contact page.
+I’ve seen plenty of artist’s websites in my time as an arts and culture columnist, and almost every single one features a beautiful portfolio or shop – but doesn’t have a blog.

 Don’t get me wrong.
 This is a great starting point.
 I understand that setting up a well designed, functional website can take a lot of work, a lot of money.
 Or both.

 But without a blog, you aren’t giving your customers a chance to get to know the artist behind the work.
 You’re missing out on a big opportunity here, to build relationships and start selling more artwork.

 Why do creatives need to blog to sell more artwork?

 I’m going to be a pain in the arse and answer that question with another.

 Why go to the cost and the effort of creating a beautiful website to feature all your creative work, then leave off the ingredient that enables your reader to connect with your work?